garrandall/popular-music-data/tracks/coming-out-of-the-dark-gloria-estefan.md

 Spent each and every moment
 Searching for what to believe

-Coming out of the dark, i finally see the light now It's shining on me
+Coming out of the dark, I finally see the light now It's shining on me
 Coming out of the dark I know the love that saved me You're sharing with me